beeme1mr/kubecon-us-25-flag-observablity/slides.md

 colorSchema: dark
 transition: fade-out
 title: From "What Broke" to "What Changed"
-exportFilename: KubeCon NA 2025 - Feature Flags as First-Class Signals in Observability
+exportFilename: KubeCon NA 2025 - Feature Flags as First-Class concept in Observability
 lineNumbers: false
 drawings:
   persist: false